AP Computer Science Principles

 What is the AP CSP Create Performance Task?

 The Create Performance Task (CPT) is a required component of the AP Computer Science Principles exam, worth 30% of your total score.
-Students must develop a program that includes an algorithm with sequencing, selection, and iteration, create a video demonstrating the program running, and submit a Personalized Project Reference (PPR) with code segments.
+Students must develop a program that includes a student-developed procedure, a call to that procedure, a list (or other collection type), a use of the list, selection, and iteration.
+They also create a video demonstrating the program running and submit a Personalized Project Reference (PPR) with code segments.

 How long is the AP CSP Create Performance Task?